-Drag a nice amount of caulk along the perimeters of the new trim, both inside and outside.
-Close up all nail holes, cracks, joints and seams with caulk.
-Now, it's time to paint!
-You should do this using exterior grade paint.
+Drag a good amount of caulk along the perimeters of the new trim, both inside and outside.
+Close up all nail holes, cracks, joints, and seams with caulk.
+Now, it's time to paint.
+Just make sure to use exterior-grade paint.

 Cleaning Up a Rusty Door Track

 Garage door tracks are essentially the joints of your garage door because they allow your door to be lifted and lowered.
 So, they’re pretty important!

 Sometimes these tracks can become rusted or damaged, so it’s important to maintain them to avoid any hard-to-ignore noises or dysfunction.
 If they’re beyond repair, your best bet may be to just start fresh and pick up a garage door track kit, but they may just need a good scrubbing.
 Follow these steps to get your garage door tracks running properly again.